 When installing a plugin or theme, you might encounter a “Destination folder already exists” error.
 This typically means the program was previously installed.
 To resolve it:

-• Note: Recent WordPress versions allow you to reinstall themes or plugins, even if they exist, making this error less common.
+- Note: Recent WordPress versions allow you to reinstall themes or plugins, even if they are already installed, making this error less common.

 20. Locked Out of Your Admin Page